-Proposal Board Recommendation More Information Broker Discretionary Voting Allowed?
+Proposal Board Recommendation More n Information Broker Discretionary Voting Allowed?
 Votes Required for Approval Abstentions and Broker Non-Votes 1.
 Election of Directors.
-FOR each Nominee Page 6 No The affirmative vote of a Abstentions have the 2.
-Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2022.
-FOR Page 57 Yes majority of shares present in person or represented by proxy, and entitled to vote on the matter, is necessary same effect as votes AGAINST the relevant proposal.
-Broker non- votes have 3.
+FOR each Nominee Page 5 No The affirmative vote of a Abstentions have the 2.
+Ratification of the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the fiscal year ending June 30, 2023.
+FOR Page 53 Yes majority of shares present in person or represented by proxy, and entitled to vote on the matter, is necessary same effect as votes AGAINST the relevant proposal.
+Broker non- votes have no impact on the outcome 3.
 Advisory approval of the Company's named executive officer compensation.
-FOR Page 58 No for election or for approval of each of the proposals. of the vote for any of the proposals.
+FOR Page 54 No for election or for approval of each of the proposals. of the vote for any of the proposals.